 Krishna Janmashtami is commemorated as a birth anniversary of Lord Krishna which falls in the month of Bhadrapada (August/September) on the Ashtami tithi (date) of the Krishna Paksha.
-According to Hindu Lunar Calendar in 2019, Krishna Janmashtami falls on Saturday, 24 August.
+According to the Hindu Lunar Calendar in 2020, Krishna Janmashtami falls on Wednesday, 12 August.
 It is also known as Krishnashtami, Gokulashtami, Ashtami Rohini, Srikrishna Jayanti and Sree Jayanthi.
 It is not only celebrated in India but also marks as an extravagant festivity in other corners across the world.

 You must know: Must know facts about Janmashtami